Compton, Plymouth: History

 a fishmonger, cobblers, Post Office, general stores, two dairies, fish and chip shop, and even an undertakers.

 From the early 1900s onward Lower Compton had a school.
 When Mary Leigh took over as Headmistress in 1936 the school had 82 pupils.
 Some classes had to walk up the hill to the Methodist hall to be taught.
 There was terrible poverty during this time, and she managed to obtain some boots for the children who had none, but she had to punch holes in the uppers, so that the parents would not sell them off to buy food.
 By the time she left in 1947 the school had 300 pupils, and Compton School was one of the best in Plymouth.

-In 2022 Dylan Tippetts became a city councillor for Compton, he is the first transgender city councillor in Plymouth and the first Labour councillor for Compton.
+Compton-Gifford was formerly a tything in the parish of Charles-the-Martyr, in 1866 Compton Gifford became a separate civil parish.
+From 1894 to 1896 Compton Gifford was an urban district.
+On 1 April 1939 the parish was abolished and merged with Plymouth.
+In 1931 the parish had a population of 695.